MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.209-9.md

 As prescribed at 9.104-7(c), insert the following clause:

-Updates of Publicly Available Information Regarding Responsibility Matters (Oct 2018)
+Updates of Publicly Available Information Regarding Responsibility Matters (OCT 2018)

 (a) The Contractor shall update the information in the Federal Awardee Performance and Integrity Information System (FAPIIS) on a semi-annual basis, throughout the life of the contract, by posting the required information in the System for Award Management via *https://www.sam.gov*.

 (b) As required by section 3010 of the Supplemental Appropriations Act, 2010 (Pub.
 L. 111-212), all information posted in FAPIIS on or after April 15, 2011, except past performance reviews, will be publicly available.
-FAPIIS consists of two segments -
+FAPIIS consists of two segments—

-(1) The non-public segment, into which Government officials and the Contractor post information, which can only be viewed by -
+(1) The non-public segment, into which Government officials and the Contractor post information, which can only be viewed by—

 (i) Government personnel and authorized users performing business on behalf of the Government; or

 (ii) The Contractor, when viewing data on itself; and

-(2) The publicly-available segment, to which all data in the non-public segment of FAPIIS is automatically transferred after a waiting period of 14 calendar days, except for -
+(2) The publicly-available segment, to which all data in the non-public segment of FAPIIS is automatically transferred after a waiting period of 14 calendar days, except for—

 (i) Past performance reviews required by subpart 42.15;